 We're glad to hear you would like to drop by on a Sunday morning!
 If it's been awhile since you've been in a church, if it's your first time ever, or if you're new to the area and looking for a church to call home, this page is meant to inform you about what happens on a typical Sunday and answers some of the questions that might be on your mind before visiting with us.

 What's Grace Assembly like?
-We are a community church who meet at the Richmond Legion (6430 Ottawa Street) which seats about 75 people.
+We are a community church who meet at 3529 McBean Street in Richmond.
 There's lots of parking available and our location is fully wheelchair accessible.
 If you join us on a Sunday, you'll receive a warm welcome and find seating in an intimate environment that will remind you of when the early church in the Book of Acts would meet in each others homes.
-We would love to have you join us for our Sunday morning gatherings at 10:30am.
+We would love to have you join us for our Sunday gatherings at 1:00pm.

 What should I wear?
 There's no dress code at Grace.
 Feel free to come wearing something comfortable.
 The pastor tends to dress business/casual (dress pants, button-up shirt).